Home

 Hand_holding_cards_drawing_C.jpg

-The infamous Soapy Smith was a 19th century American confidence man and gambler par excellence.
-He is known as the "king of the frontier confidence men."
-As a crime lord Soapy organized a large and powerful gang of talented grifters and rogues in order to assume control of the criminal underworlds in Denver and Creede, Colorado, between the years 1884 and 1895, and in Skagway, Alaska, during the Klondike gold rush of 1896-1898.
+The infamous Soapy Smith was a late 19th century American old west confidence man and gambler par excellence.
+Known as the "king of the frontier confidence men" he was beyond comparison the most artful grifter of his time.
+As a crime lord Soapy organized a large and powerful gang of talented scoundrels and rogues in order to assume control of the criminal underworlds in Denver and Creede, Colorado, between the years 1884 and 1895, and in Skagway, Alaska, during the Klondike gold rush of 1896-1898.
 In the latter he was known in the newspapers around the nation as the "uncrowned king of Skagway."

 S